GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Introduction

-\junwei{The contribution of this work is threefold: \begin{compactitem} \item We introduce \textbf{\name{}}, a generative framework for amodal 3D object reconstruction that can recover complete geometry and appearance from sparse, unposed, and partially occluded inputs. \item We propose the \emph{View-Wise Cross Attention} that benefits feature aggregation from sparse views, and the novel \emph{Stereo-Conditioned Cross Attention} for integrating partial MVS geometry into the generation process. \item Comprehensive experiments validate that \name{} achieves superior reconstruction fidelity, completeness, and consistency compared with existing sparse-view and amodal reconstruction methods. \end{compactitem}}
+The contribution of this work is threefold: \begin{compactitem} \item We introduce \textbf{\name{}}, a \junwei{generative amodal 3D modeling framework that} recover complete geometry and appearance from sparse and occluded inputs by bridging 2D priors and 3D coherence during generation. \item We propose two principled conditioning mechanisms for amodal 3D generation: (1) \emph{View-Wise Cross Attention}, which introduces multi-view reasoning to mitigate view dominance and geometric drift; and (2) \emph{Stereo-Conditioned Cross Attention}, which integrates partial stereo geometry through logit-level gating, transforming geometric cues into explicit attention regulators for structurally coherent generation. \item Comprehensive experiments validate that \name{} achieves superior \junwei{generation} fidelity, completeness, and consistency compared with existing sparse-view and amodal \junwei{generation} methods. \end{compactitem}